 The cost-saving methods used by MoDOT are so broad that this measure focuses on savings measured through the Performance Plus program.
 In addition to the Construction Cost Savings, the Performance Plus program has added two more incentives (Injury Reduction and Project Scoping and Estimating) in fiscal year 2008.
 Each of the incentives is audited either quarterly or semiannually.
 In these audits, the number of dollars saved as well as the amount paid out to eligible employees is calculated for each of the incentives.
 Note that in the Construction Cost Savings, the savings are calculated based only on those project offices that qualified for the incentive while in the Project Scoping and Estimating and Injury Reduction are based on all of the districts whether or not they qualified.
 For each of the incentives, the amount paid out is then subtracted from the amount saved to get a final savings.
-These savings are reported in the quarter that the incentives are paid out to the employees.
+These savings are reported in the fiscal year that the incentives are paid out to the employees.
 Data for this measure is updated quarterly.

 During fiscal year 2007, MoDOT saved \$21,664,344 measured by Construction Cost Savings.
-So far in fiscal year 2008, MoDOT has saved \$15,045,209 for that incentive as compared to \$8 million in 2007.
-In fiscal year 2008, MoDOT has calculated a savings of \$524,911 (in one quarter) through Injury Reduction and \$92,931,233 (in two quarters) through Project Scoping and Estimating.
+So far in FY 2008, MoDOT has saved \$7,343,466 for that incentive.
+In FY 2008, MoDOT has calculated a savings of \$524,911 through Injury Reduction and \$62,661,467 through Project Scoping and Estimating.